Juansero29/SFDScripts/CONTRIBUTING.md

 #### What does testing mean?

 It means you have confirmed that the bug/feature you have worked on is having the expected behavior by executing the script directly in Superfighters Deluxe.
-It also means you are have debuugged the script at least once to confirm the variables you worked on have the expected values and behavior.
+It also means you have debuugged the script at least once to confirm the variables you worked on have the expected values and behavior.

 #### How to test?
 To test your script: